Get a property report and suburb profile for any property in Lewisham

 Lewisham rental market trends

-The rental market in Lewisham has shown stability, with house rents remaining unchanged at $800 per week over the past year, while unit rents have experienced a modest increase of 5% to $682 per week.
-This steady growth, coupled with Lewisham's convenient location and community amenities, makes it an attractive option for renters seeking a balanced urban lifestyle.
+The rental market in Lewisham has shown stability, with house rents remaining unchanged at $800 per week over the past year.
+In contrast, unit rents have experienced a 7.7% increase, reaching $700 per week.
+This suburb continues to attract interest due to its convenient location and vibrant community, making it appealing for both renters and investors.

 Suburbs near Lewisham